Curtis Flowers: Case

 Certain eyewitnesses said they saw Flowers near the front of the store on the morning of the shootings.
-No gun was found, but bullets from the scene were determined to be the same caliber as a gun that had been stolen from Flowers' uncle's car the same day as the murders.
+No gun was found, but bullets from the scene were determined to be the same caliber as a gun that had been stolen from Flowers's uncle's car the same day as the murders.
 The Mississippi Crime Lab found that bullets fired previously from the uncle's gun matched the ballistics evidence of bullets found at the murder scene.
 Flowers was charged with murder in the shooting deaths of the four victims.

-Trials and state court appeals
+Trials and state-court appeals

 Summary

-State District Attorney Doug Evans prosecuted all six of Flower's trials.
-The first through third trials (1997, 1999, 2004) ended in convictions but were overturned by the Mississippi Supreme Court - the first two because of prosecutorial misconduct; the third because District Attorney Evans was found to have discriminated against black jurors during jury selection.
+State District Attorney Doug Evans prosecuted all six of Flowers's trials.
+The first through third trials (1997, 1999, 2004) ended in convictions but were overturned by the Mississippi Supreme Court – the first two because of prosecutorial misconduct; the third because District Attorney Evans was found to have discriminated against black jurors during jury selection.

 The fourth (2007) and fifth (2008) ended in hung juries.
 The sixth (2010) resulted in a conviction, and an appeal failed.

 In 2016 the U.S. Supreme Court referred the sixth trial back to the Mississippi Supreme Court for review of racial discrimination in jury selection.
 The following year the state court confirmed the original decision.
-The U.S. Supreme Court overturned Flowers' conviction in 2019 because of Evans' efforts to keep black people off the jury.
+The U.S. Supreme Court overturned Flowers's conviction in 2019 because of Evans' efforts to keep black people off the jury.
 Flowers was released on bail to await the state's next decision.
 Evans recused himself from the case and handed the case to the State Attorney General.
 In 2020, it was announced that charges would be dropped against Flowers.